 - 1. Connect I/O: Refer to Input and Output Connections at the front of this manual and connect your I/O as required for your application. - 2.
-Connect Excitation: You cannot operate the I/O channels of this model without connecting excitation across the EXC & RTN terminals on the unit.
-I/O channels are pulled up to the EXC rail with $10 \mathrm{K}\Omega$ resistors and must not be allowed to float.
-This model requires an excitation supply from 4-32V (52mA minimum).
-The actual required current capability will depend on your loads and voltage level.
-You can choose to connect to Excitation via terminals on the unit, or via optional terminals that connect to the module's bus connector along the DIN rail (See Power and Excitation Connections).
-Outputs will not operate properly if you do not connect Excitation. - 3.
+Connect Excitation (Required for Outputs): You cannot operate the output channels of this model without connecting excitation across the EXC & RTN terminals on the unit.
+You do not need to provide excitation if you are only using the digital inputs to monitor field signals.
+Outputs of this model require excitation from 6-32V (52Ma minimum).
+The actual required current capacity will depend on the loads you are driving and your voltage level, but at full rated load with 16 channels, your excitation supply must be able to deliver up to 4A (See Excitation Connections). - 3.
 Connect Power: You need to connect power from 12-32V to power this module.
-You can choose to connect to Power via terminals on the unit, or via optional terminals that connect to the module's bus connector along the DIN rail (See Power and Excitation Connections).
+You can choose to connect to Power via terminals on the unit, or via optional terminals that make a connection to the module's bus connector along the DIN rail (See Power Connections).
 Current required will vary with voltage level (refer to Specifications).
-Your supply must be able to drive at least twice the maximum rated current for your voltage level. - 4.
-Connect to PC via USB: Refer to USB Connections of page 9 and connect the module to your PC or laptop using the USB isolator and cables provided in Configuration Kit XT-SIP.
+Your supply must be able to drive at least twice the maximum rated current for your voltage level - 4.
+Connect to PC via USB: Refer to USB Connections of page 10 and connect the module to your PC or laptop using the USB isolator and cables provided in Configuration Kit XT-SIP.

-Now that you have made your connections and applied power, you can execute the XT1112Config.exe software to begin configuration of your unit (software is compatible with XP or later versions of the Windows operating system).
-Note that the same software is used for both DIO models, XT1112-000 with 16 sinking outputs, and XT1121-000 with 16 sourcing outputs.
+Now that you have made your connections and applied power, you can execute the XT11xxConfig.exe software to begin configuration of your unit (software is compatible with XP or later versions of the Windows operating system).
+Note that the same software is used for both DIO models, XT111x-000 (with 16 sinking outputs) and XT112x-000 (with16 sourcing outputs).